trueos/trueos-docs/trueos-handbook/helpsupport.rst

    | ALT + H | Help Menu      |
    +---------+----------------+

-When saving an application's settings, the QSettings class should be used if possible.
-There are two different *organizations*, depending on whether the application is running with *root* permissions or user permissions.
-Use **TrueOS** for the organization for applications which run with user permissions and **TrueOS-root** for applications which are started with root permissions via :command:`sudo`.
+When saving an application's settings, use the *QSettings* class whenever possible.
+There are two different *organizations*, depending whether the application is running with *root* or *user* permissions.
+Use **TrueOS** as the *organization* for applications which run with user permissions and **TrueOS-root** for applications which are started with root permissions via :command:`sudo`.
 Proper use prevents the directory where settings files are saved from being locked down by *root* applications, allowing user applications to save and load their settings.
-Examples 1 and 2 demonstrate how to use the QSettings class for each type of permission.
+Examples *1* and *2* demonstrate how to use the *QSettings* class for each type of permission.

 **Example 1: User Permission Settings**

 .. code-block:: none

  (user application - C++ code):
  QSettings settings("TRUEOS", "myapplication");

 **Example 2: Root Permission Settings**